indrabasak/spring-source-weaving-example/README.md

 the second point mentioned above.

-1. Any call to method **methodB** of class **ClassX*** from **methodA** of class **ClassX** will not be intercepted since they belong to same target object.
-Please refere to the first point above.
+1. Any call to method **methodB** of class **ClassX*** from **methodA** of class **ClassX** will not be intercepted since they belong to the same target object.
+Please refer to the first point above.

+AspectJ source weaving will help you get past the above limitations posed by Spring AOP.

 ### Dependency Requirements

 #### AspectJ Runtime Library
+Annotation such as `@Aspect`, `@Pointcut`, and `@Before` are in `aspectjrt.jar`.
+The `aspectjrt.jar` and must be in the classpath regardless of whether the aspects in the code are compiled with `ajc` or `javac`.

 ```xml
 <dependency>